onurkaymak/currency-exchanger/README.md

 # Currency Exchanger

-#### A currency exchange application, users can select an amount for the supported currencies and get converted currency responses.
+#### A currency exchange application where users can select an amount for the supported currencies and get converted currency responses.

 #### By [Onur Kaymak](https://onurkaymak.com)